This Easy Trick Will Defrost Your Car Window In Seconds

 Now others have found clever solutions when it comes to knowing how to defrost windows, or keeping your car window from freezing altogether.
 10Tv.com actually suggests to use kitty litter on your dashboard.
 Experts suggest that if you fill up a sock with kitty litter and leave it in your car, it will suck up any moisture and avoid frost from collecting on your windshield.
 They also suggest using hand sanitizer to unfreeze your locks, and cooking spray to lubricate around your doors.
 You could even cover your windshield wipers with socks during a snowfall to keep ice from forming.

 Frost is obviously not the only problem when it comes to keeping your car windows in good shape for your drive.
-We have a few tips to help you out with other simple car window fixes, like how to repair your back window defogger and a windshield washer repair.
+Here are a few tips to help you out with other simple car window fixes, like how to repair your back window defogger and a windshield washer repair.